fbpx

 Is Santorini less touristy and crowded than Mykonos?

-Yes, Santorini although also very touristy felt less touristy and we experienced fewer crowds in most of the villages (besides Oia).
-Fira like Oia have many cruise liner passengers during the day but because the area is bigger in Fira than Oia it feels less crowded.
-The streets are also much narrower in Oia which is probably the reason it feels more crowded.
+Santorini, although also touristy felt less touristy (if this is possible) and we experienced fewer crowds in most of the villages (besides Oia).
+Fira like Oia have many cruise liner passengers during the day but because the location is bigger in Fira than Oia it feels less crowded.
+The streets in Oia are also much narrower than in Fira which is probably another reason why Oia feels more crowded.

 Little Venice, Mykonos